pharmaledgerassoc/eth-adapter/README.md

 ```
 Once you make all the needed changes into the anchor-configmap.yaml file save it and deploy with the kubectl apply command into your Kubernetes cluster.

 Next review and update if needed the **anchor_smart.yaml** file in which the Kubernetes Pod is described and our docker image previous built and published is used.
-If you previous made the choose to use your own Docker repository please make the same replacement to the **pharmaledger** ID with the one that you used during the Docker image build and publish steps.
+If you previously made the choice to use your own Docker repository please make the same replacement to the **pharmaledger** ID with the one that you used during the Docker image build and publish steps.
 ```
 apiVersion: v1